CCS Athletics Faculty

 Coach Dykes personal accomplishments include, running over 50 marathons, competing in the Boston Marathon over 9 times and being selected on numerous occasions as a pacer for the Austin Marathon.
 He also has competed in many triathlons.
 In 2005 and 2007, Coach Dykes competed in the Lake Placid Ironman, in New York.
 In 2019, he was inducted into The Judson Football and Track Hall of Honor!

 On behalf of the CCS Athletic Department, I invite all students to participate in our interscholastic sports programs.
 Sports are an excellent way to grow emotionally and spiritually as an individual.
-As a graduate of Southwood High School, athletics played a major role in preparing me for college and the adult world.
-Because of sports, lessons from my coaches, and the games I played, I developed skills in time management, problem solving, delegation, motivation, and team building.

 The CCS Athletic Department believes that a student athlete’s pursuits on the field should rival those off the field.
 A Cornerstone Warrior pursues personal and spiritual growth through their academic work and team experiences.
 Warriors develop a sense of ethical responsibility as ambassadors and leaders for our school.
 Our athletic department values good sportsmanship in an outstanding athletics program.
 We expect all participants of Cornerstone Christian School Athletics to be responsible athletes.
 The Athletic Department prioritizes every student’s academic success.